lci108/Brick-Game-Refactor-Java/README.md

 The following features have been implemented but are not working correctly.
 Steps have been taken to address the issues:

-**1) Thread to Timeline Conversion**
-- **Issue**: `nextLevel()` is running twice when all the blocks are destroyed.
-- **Solution**: Flags have been added to ensure that `nextLevel()` runs only once in one update.
-- **Explanation**: In the original implementation, the game used traditional `Thread` for handling animation and updates.
-However, this approach led to synchronization issues.The game engine's animation and update mechanism was refactored to use `Timeline` instead of `Thread`.
-The transition to `Timeline` provides a more synchronized and event-driven approach to managing game updates.However the `nextLevel()` method is being executed twice in a single update causing it to skip levels level1 -> level3 -> level5... after changing to `Timeline` , and I cant seem find the reason causing it.So I introduced flags ensuring that the 'nextLevel()` method is executed only once per update cycle.

-Although shift to `Timeline` resolved the specific issue and also offers better control over the game's animation and update cycle, enhancing the overall stability and responsiveness of the game.
-But I hard coded to solve the issue, by introducing flags to make sure the method only run once in an update without solving the real issue of why its running twice and might cause a harder maintainbility of the game in the future.

-**2) Ball Penetrating Multiple Blocks**
+**1) Ball Penetrating Multiple Blocks (rarely)**
 - **Issue**: The ball penetrates multiple blocks when hitting from certain angles without deflecting.
-- **Solution**: Revamped `checkHitToBlock()` logic and introduced a new variable `ballRadius`.
+- **Solution atemmpted**: Revamped `checkHitToBlock()` logic and introduced a new variable `ballRadius`.
 Modified ball physics in `setPhysicsToBall()` to deflect the ball only within a certain angle, reducing the likelihood of penetrating multiple blocks due to collisions with a large angle.
 - **Explanation**: The initial issue stemmed from the ball penetrating multiple blocks under specific collision conditions.
 The traditional collision detection logic (`checkHitToBlock()`) and ball physics (`setPhysicsToBall()`) were not robust enough to handle certain angles of impact.
 The `checkHitToBlock()` logic was revamped to provide more accurate and reliable collision checks.
 Additionally, a new variable, `ballRadius`, was introduced to better define the ball's size and improve collision accuracy.
 Furthermore, modifications were made to the ball physics when colliding with break in the `setPhysicsToBall()` method.
 These changes ensured that the ball deflects only within a specific angle range, minimizing the chances of it penetrating multiple blocks when colliding at a large angle.

 Although these modifications did reduce the likelihood of the ball to penetrate multiple blocks , but sometimes it will still occur.
 Besides that , I changed the physics of collision between ball and break to make sure the ball doesnt deflect to an angle which is too steep that will cause penetration of multiple blocks, this changed the original game physics just to reduce the bugs.

+### 2) Moving Impenetrable Block Collision
+- **Issue:** The `checkHitToBlock()` method has inconsistent return values, causing the ball to deflect incorrectly when hitting the bottom of a moving impenetrable block.
+  - **Explanation:** The collision problem specifically occurs with the moving impenetrable block.
+It is hypothesized that the issue is related to the block's movement and the returning of previous `x` and `y` coordinates, leading to a lack of synchronization in collision detection.

 ## Features Not Implemented